intel-lab-lkp/linux/Documentation/admin-guide/mm/damon/usage.rst

 number (``N``) to the file creates the number of child directories named ``0`` to ``N-1``.
 Each directory represents each monitoring probe.

-In each probe directory, one directory, ``filters`` exist.
-The directory contains files for installingt filters for the probe, that is used to determine the data attribute for the probe.
+In each probe directory, one directory, ``filters`` exists.
+The directory contains files for installing filters for the probe, that is used to determine the data attribute for the probe.

 In the beginning, ``filters`` directory has only one file, ``nr_filters``.
 Writing a number (``N``) to the file creates the number of child directories named ``0`` to ``N-1``.
-Each directory represents each filter and work in a way similar to that for :ref:`DAMOS filter <sysfs_filters>`.
+Each directory represents each filter and works in a way similar to that for :ref:`DAMOS filter <sysfs_filters>`.
 When the filter ``type`` is ``memcg``, ``path`` file works the role of ``memcg_path`` for :ref:`DAMOS filter <sysfs_filters>`.